Obadiah Mailafia: Career

 From 2001 to 2005, Mailafia served as a chief economist in the Strategic Planning and Budgeting Department of the African Development Bank Group.
 He served both in Abidjan and in Tunis when the bank was temporarily relocated to Tunisia.
 In this capacity he was on several missions throughout Africa to supervise projects in power and infrastructures, agriculture industry.
-He was also the task manager for coordinating grants to research institutions throughout Africa, including such institutions as the Council for Social Science Research (CODESRIA), African Economic Research Consortium (AERC) and the African Capacity Development Foundation (ACBF).
+He was also the task manager for coordinating grants to research institutions throughout Africa, including such institutions as the Council for Social Science Research, African Economic Research Consortium (AERC) and the African Capacity Development Foundation (ACBF).
 He drafted the Concept Note that was later adopted by the board of the AFDB, leading to the establishment of New Partnership for Africa's Development (NEPAD) and was also a Member of the AfDB and the United Nations Economic Commission of Africa (UNECA) Joint Committee that provided technical support to the steering committee of the heads of state and government on the establishment of NEPAD and its secretariat.

 Mailafia was secretary to the senior management committee and special negotiating team for the Ninth Replenishment of the African Development Fund and a member of the task force for the joint management of the HIPC Trust Fund, in coordination with the World Bank and the International Monetary Fund (IMF).

 From 2005 to 2007, Mailafia served as Deputy Governor of the Central Bank of Nigeria (CBN).
 In this capacity he served as a member of the board of directors of the bank and was principally responsible for managing monetary policy, economic policy, research and statistics and liaison with regional and international bodies, including the IMF and the World Bank.
 He was a principal actor in the banking consolidation exercise of 2005–2006 that led to the reform of the Nigerian banking sector.
 He oversaw the reduction of the number of commercial banks, through mergers and acquisitions, from 89 to 25 consolidated banks; an exercise that was widely regarded as one of the most successful such efforts anywhere in the developing world in recent times.